Below are forms available in electronic and/or PDF format. Please know that certain forms are only available from the Welcome Center at each campus.

 Students who wish to contest a grade may complete the Grade Appeal Form if discussions with the instructor did not resolve the matter.

-Students complete this form to request that Central Lakes College refrain from sharing directory information with third parties.
-This authorization is good until revoked by the student.
+Students complete this form to request that Central Lakes College refrain from sharing directory/public information with third parties.
+This authorization is good until revoked by the student using this same form.

 Personal Information Change Form (Electronic)

 Students use this form to change their legal name, add or correct their Social Security Number, and add or correct their birthdate.